Yansen0515/GP_NEI/README.md

-# GP_NEI
+# R code for calculating the NEI and its reliability with example data

-R code for calculating the NEI and its reliability with example data
+R code and sample data are available here